GustavoM96/GHM.Pipeline/README.md

         RequestedStage stage = EcommercePipeline.CreateRequestedStage(data);
         try
         {
+            stage.AddInformation("processing request stage") // this step is only a information

             if(data is null)
             {
                 stage.AddCanceled("has no data to request") // this step canceled the stage